lisongxu/CSCE156-Lab-Java-Loop/readme.md

     Similar to an array, a `List` stores elements using 0-indexing.
 Each one can be accessed using the `get` method.
-For example, `Child c = kids.get(i)` gets the i-th kid and assigns it to variable `c`.
+For example, `Child c = kids.get(i)` gets the i-th kid and assigns it to the variable `c`.
 The total number of elements in a `List` can be obtained using the `size()` method.

 3. Implement the `produceReport` method to compute the child tax credit(s) and output a table similar to the one above.
 Your method ***should return the grand total of the credit that is an int value***.

     Each child is an *instance* of the `Child` class.
 Each instance has its own variables so that each child can be a different age.
 For example, for `Child c`, `c.getAge()` returns the age, and `c.getName()` returns the name.